ultraviolet-1986/patina/README.md

   - For manipulating system services such as networking.
 - `xdg-utils`
   - For opening files, locations, and URLs graphically.

-# Warning
-Users of Wayland may experience intermittent issues with opening folders - this appears to be an issue with 'xdg' and should be repaired in due course.

 # Conventions
 One of Patina's more prominent features is its directory structure - Patina connects to these directories and the scripts within automatically, acting as a hub.
 These scripts are called 'components' - a component requires no execution code and can simply contain functions that can then be called instantly without executing the script.
 An example 'Patina Component' can be seen below: